Regional tensions, Paris attacks hang over APEC summit

 Obama will likely discuss the friction over the South China Sea and military relations when he meets with Philippine President Benigno Aquino on the sidelines of the summit, said Philip Goldberg, U.S. ambassador to the Philippines.

 Such developments could upset China, which said last week it was up to Manila to repair damaged bilateral ties.
-Beijing, which has boycotted proceedings in The Hague court, has insisted on using a bilateral track to resolve the dispute.
+Beijing has insisted on using a bilateral track to resolve the dispute.

 TRADE WORRIES

-The APEC meeting, coming after a G20 summit in Turkey, will be the first for newly elected Canadian Prime Minister Justin Trudeau.
+The APEC meeting will be the first for newly elected Canadian Prime Minister Justin Trudeau.
 But the leaders of two other G20 countries, Russia's Vladimir Putin and Indonesia's Joko Widodo, are not attending, both citing domestic issues for staying away.

 It will be a chance for leaders of the 12-member Trans-Pacific Partnership (TPP) to meet for the first time since they sealed a deal to eliminate trade barriers and enable free trade.